DaniloNunesMelo/Dan_Portfolio/README.md

 * International Migration Flows to and from Selected Countries: The 2015 Revision
 * Data from 1980 to 2013

-Extract graphics using Python Pandas Library:
+Extract, transform and load data to generate graphics, using Python Pandas Library:

 1 - Shows the scatter through areas and years: